Skip to main content

 Guided into the field of favour

 Ruth 2:1-23.
 NIV.
 In Chapter 1, Ruth shows kindness to Naomi, demonstrating God’s love for her in her time of suffering.
-In Chapter 2, God rewards Ruth with favour, which is linked to her faith—“taking refuge in God.”
+Chapter 2 shows how God used the kindness of a close relative, Boaz (v20), to reward and favour Ruth for her faith—“taking refuge in God.”
 Ruth took refuge in God… Earlier in Chapter 1, we saw that Ruth, a Moabite widow, insisted on returning to Bethlehem with her mother-in-law (1:4-5, 1:16-18, 1:22), although Moabites were enemies of Israel (Judges 3:12).
 So why this decision?
 Aside from her love for her mother-in-law, Chapter 2 shows that Ruth had “come to take refuge” in God (v12).
 She found faith in God and declared to Naomi, “…your God my God” (1:16).
-This declaration meant a different way of living, so she returned with Naomi to live in Bethlehem (v23).
-And found favour with Boaz… While in Bethlehem, Ruth went gleaning, and “...
+This declaration meant a different way of living, so rather than stay in Moab—where God is rejected, she returned with Naomi to live in Bethlehem—the house o...

 Accompanied by unfailing love